Introduction

 Terminology

-• JAILNAME = The name of the jail
+• JAILNAME = Name of the Jail

-• TARGETPATH = The directory inside the jail, ex. /usr/local/bastille/jails/JAILNAME/root/var/db
+• DESTINATIONPATH = The directory within the jail, e.g., /usr/local/bastille/jails/JAILNAME/root/mnt/data

-• ID = Required user ID within the jail, ex.
-123
+• ID = Required user ID within the jail, e.g., 123

 Directory structure

-└── jails # Jail main directory
+└── /usr/local/bastille/jails # Jail directory

-└── JAILNAME # Jail Name
+└── JAILNAME # Jail name

-└── root # / of the Jail
+└── root # Root of the jails, the / within the jail

-└── JAILNAME # The same name as in jails, ex. `gitea`
+└── JAILNAME # Jail name

 NullFS